Atinos31/Speaky/README.md

 ### Further Testing

--   The Website was tested on Google Chrome.
+-   The app was tested on Google Chrome, firefox,
--   The website was viewed on a variety of devices such as Desktop, Laptop, Surface Duo,Moto G4,iPhone6/7/8 & iPhoneX .
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Surface Duo,Moto G4,iPhone6/7/8 & iPhoneX . its more user firendly on mobile and tablette.
--   Friends  were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends  were asked to review the app and documentation to point out any bugs and user experience issues.

 ### Known Bugs
+ - submit button still needs to be reconfigured.
+ - responsiveness on desktop size screens.
+ - voice options.
 # Deployment

 ### GitHub Pages